Aurat (1953 film): Plot

-The story picks up with the introduction of Juhi (Bina Rai), who is betrothed to the king and will be playing Delilah.
+The story picks up with the arrival of Juhi, who is betrothed to the king and will be playing the role of Delilah.
 On a hunting trip, Juhi and the king are separated; a lion appears from a cave and starts stalking Juhi.
 Adil, who happens to be in the area, single-handedly wrestles with the lion and rescues the king's betrothed from the lion.
 This earns him the gratitude of the beautiful Queen-in-waiting, Juhi.
-The king, pleased with Adil, gives him an important assignment in his army, and promises that Adil's fellow-villagers will not face forced labour from his army.
+The king, pleased with Adil, gives him an important assignment in his army, and promises that Adil's fellow-villagers will not face forced labor from his army.

 Juhi is impressed by Adil and over time this impression turns to love, and she tells Adil about this.
 Adil does not think it appropriate for a betrothed to be his lover and wife, and spurns her.
 Infuriated by Adil's response, Juhi starts to plot against Adil, by getting the king to once again impose forced labour from Adil's village.
 This angers Adil, who goes to confront the king and the queen-in-waiting.
 The king dismisses Adil, and orders his arrest.
 Adil flees to the hills.
 Numerous attempts by the king's armies to apprehend Adil are in vain.
 Finally, Juhi tells the king that she will bring Adil back and make him her prisoner.

-When the king agrees, Juhi goes off to the hill where Adil is camping and sets up camp over there with her maid, Yasmin (Roopmala).
+When the king agrees, Juhi goes off to the hill where Adil is camping and sets up camp over there with her maid, Yasmin.
 Adil finds Juhi in the camp and gradually succumbs to her charms, falling in love with her.
 While spending time together, he confesses to her that the secret to his strength was his long hair which, if cut, would make him lose his strength.
-So, Juhi drugs Adil and while he his fast asleep, she cuts his hair and hands him to the king’s guards.
+So, Juhi drugs Adil and while he his fast asleep, she cuts his hair and hands him to the king's guards.

 The movie progresses in this retelling of the Samson and Delilah tale, apprising audiences with what ultimately happens to Adil, Juhi, Ruhi and the king.